octo-technology/OpenTezos/docs/michelson/instructions.md

 ##### DIP
 //TODO

-### Working with collection
+### Working with complex data structures

 Since the beginning we ony used primitive types such as _int_, _nat_ and _string_.
+The storage of the smart contract usually stores more than just one number.
 Now let's take a look into composite data structures.

-A composite structure integrate many fields.
+A composite structure integrate many fields and can organize them in many ways.

 There are 5 kind of composite data structures:
 - binary tree implemented with nested _PAIR_ structure